schwabe/ics-openvpn/README.md

  - `de.blinkt.openvpn.api.PauseVPN`
  - `de.blinkt.openvpn.api.ResumeVPN`

-They use `de.blinkt.openvpn.api.profileName` as extra for the name of the VPN profile..
+They use `de.blinkt.openvpn.api.profileName` as extra for the name of the VPN profile.

+You can use `adb` to to test these intents:

+    adb -d shell am start -a android.intent.action.MAIN -n de.blinkt.openvpn/.api.ConnectVPN --es de.blinkt.openvpn.api.profileName myvpnprofile

 Note to administrators
 ------------------------